 Discovering coupons/special offers

 As it turns out, your prospects want to find you as much as you want to be found.
-As you go about populating those key web properties we discussed in the Quick Start Guide, make sure to always include the above information using as much space as each platform will give you.
+As you go about populating those key web properties we discussed in the Local Visibility Blueprint, make sure to always include the above information using as much space as each platform will give you.
 Don't spare the ink.
 You don't get extra points for brevity.